U.S. Stocks Waver to Start the Week

 "I'm having a very hard time with China," Mr. Trump said after a teleconference between top Chinese and American officials.

-There might be more anti-China rhetoric from Mr. Trump ahead of the presidential elections scheduled for November, according to Brian O'Reilly, head of market strategy for Mediolanum International Funds.
+There might be more anti-China rhetoric from Mr. Trump ahead of the November presidential elections, said Brian O'Reilly, head of market strategy for Mediolanum International Funds.

 "That is going to be a key mantra of Trump in the run-up to the election, " Mr. O'Reilly said.
 "He needs something to distract from his response in the early days of the Covid pandemic."